gonzamace/dot/README.md

 # dot

-Mobile responsive .
+Mobile responsive.
-Only jQuery .
+Only jQuery.
-No CSS framework or pre-processors .
+No CSS framework or pre-processors.
-No JavaScript framework .
+No JavaScript framework.
-No Angular, Bootstrap, React, Vue, etc .
+No Angular, Bootstrap, React, Vue, etc.
-Use task automator (gulp)
+Use task automator (gulp).
-Compatible version with all browsers including IE 9 .
+Compatible version with all browsers including IE 9.

 Functionalities: